manifoldxyz/reserved-ownership-accounts/README.md

 This also allows services to gain the the trust of users by deploying their registries with a reference to a trusted account implementation address.

-Furthermore, account implementations can be designed as upgradeable, so users are not necessarily bound to the implementation specified by the Accont Registry Instance used to create their account.
+Furthermore, account implementations can be designed as upgradeable, so users are not necessarily bound to the implementation specified by the Account Registry Instance used to create their account.

 ## Reference Implementation

-The following is an example of an Acccount Registry Factory which can be used by external service providers to deploy their own Acccount Registry Instance.
+The following is an example of an Account Registry Factory which can be used by external service providers to deploy their own Account Registry Instance.

-### Acccount Registry Factory
+### Account Registry Factory

 ```solidity
 // SPDX-License-Identifier: MIT